 Grant’s second husband, William B. Harris, encouraged her to throw her hat in, and in 1968 she published Ross, The New Yorker and Me.
 The memoir was late to market, hastily written, virtually unedited, and poorly received.
 Many of Ross’s fans and friends dismissed it as an ex-wife’s tell-all.
 The Times devoted most of a 300-word write-up to Grant’s part in “one of the most tumultuous menages on record,” failing to mention that she was the paper’s first woman reporter.
 People read Grant’s unbothered prose and mistook her for a lightweight.

 (Let me be clear: I have grown quite fond of Grant’s style.
 Unlike her contemporary critics, I don’t hold her to a New Yorker standard.
-This also seems like a good place to mention that my writing has appeared on the magazine’s website and my husband, Anthony Lydgate, used to work there.
-I think of him as embodying the standard; he’s the best line editor around and a smart, stylish writer.)
+This also seems like a good place to mention that my writing has appeared on the magazine’s website and my ex-husband used to work there.)

 The intervening decades haven’t been much kinder to Grant’s legacy at the magazine.
 She gets her best treatment in Thomas Kunkel’s Genius in Disguise: Harold Ross of The New Yorker, published in 1995, and in Charles McGrath’s review of the same book.
 Kunkel quotes Ross’s definitive statement: “There would be no New Yorker today if it were not for her.”
 He acknowledges that Grant continued to play an active role at The New Yorker long after the divorce.
 But he omits a central fact: Kunkel writes that the couple’s split was “rather amicable (with the exception of some of the financial loose ends, which dogged Ross for years).”
 Those “financial loose ends” were Grant’s stake in The New Yorker, often misunderstood as a form of alimony.
 (Ross also owed money to bookies, the government, and another ex-wife with whom he had a child.)